Harri Heliövaara: 2023: Masters semifinal, World No. 7, Mixed Major title

 He won his fourth title with his partner Glasspool in Adelaide and reached the top 10 at No. 9 on 9 January 2023.
 He also reached his eleventh final in Dubai with Glasspool.

-At the sign-in line of the US Open, Heliövarra met Anna Danilina, asked if she wanted a partner for the mixed doubles tournament, and she accepted.
+At the sign-in line of the US Open, Heliövaara met Anna Danilina, asked if she wanted a partner for the mixed doubles tournament, and she accepted.
 The recently formed pair wound up winning the entire event at Flushing Meadows.

-2024: Three ATP titles and Wimbledon champion
+2024: Three ATP titles, Wimbledon champion

 In April, Heliövaara won his fifth title with his new partner Henry Patten at the Grand Prix Hassan II defeating second seeded Austrian duo of Alexander Erler and Lucas Miedler.
 Heliövaara and Patten also won the Madrid Challenger, defeating Guido Andreozzi and Miguel Angel Reyes-Varela in the final.

 In May, Heliövaara and Patten defeated top seeds Andreas Mies and Neal Skupski in the final of the Turin Challenger.
 Heliövaara reached the final at the Lyon Open partnering also with Patten.
 The duo won their second ATP Tour title as a team, and sixth for Heliövaara defeating Albano Olivetti and Yuki Bhambri in the final.

 Heliövaara and Patten reached the final at Wimbledon, defeating Italian duo Andrea Vavassori and Simone Bolelli, Spanish duo Pedro Martínez and Jaume Munar, and then Marcelo Arévalo and Mate Pavić in the quarterfinals, Neal Skupski and Michael Venus in the semifinals.
 They defeated Australian duo Jordan Thompson and Max Purcell in the final, in a three-setter with three tiebreaks, saving three match points, to win their first Grand Slam title together.

 Heliövaara and Patten were runners-up at the China Open in October, losing in the final to top seeds Simone Bolelli and Andrea Vavassori.
 The next week they won the Stockholm Open, defeating Petr Nouza and Patrik Rikl in the final.
 They followed this by reaching the semifinals at the Vienna Open, losing in a deciding tiebreak to wildcards and eventual champions Alexander Erler and Lucas Miedler after squandering two match points.

 His place alongside Patten at the ATP Finals was confirmed on 28 October 2024 with the duo having secured a top eight spot in the ATP Doubles Race to qualify.

 At the ATP Finals, Heliövaara and Patten defeated world No.1 team Marcel Granollers and Horacio Zeballos in straight sets in their first group match.
 In their second group match, they defeated US Open champions Jordan Thompson and Max Purcell in straight sets.
 Heliövaara and Patten then secured first place in their group by winning their third match against Wesley Koolhof and Nikola Mektić in a deciding champions tiebreak.
 They lost in the semifinals to top seeds Marcelo Arévalo and Mate Pavić in two sets, both of which went to tiebreaks.